Sushi402/R6-Strat-Roulette/README.md

 ## Contributing

-If you have any fun and creative strategies to add or if you find any bugs, feel free to contribute!
+If you have any fun and creative strategies to add feel free to contribute!
 Submit a pull request or open an issue to suggest new strategies or improvements.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---